 As a media company, we are aware that we have a great responsibility towards our readers and users.
 For this reason, we are committed to ensuring that we provide accurate, meticulous and truthful information in our publishing products, including magazines, websites and digital media/products or books, while respecting the attitudes and sensitivity of the general public.

 Our responsibility to create and distribute content to our public can also be seen in our media literacy activities, initiatives designed to get users more closely acquainted with communication media.

-Held twice in 2016, the Diventa giornalista competition run by Focus Junior magazine is designed to introduce children and adolescents to the world of journalism in a fun and innovative yet accurate and exhaustive way.
+Among our Italian magazines, the various initiatives of the monthly kid’s magazine Focus Junior are an example.
+Now in its third run (due to end in 2018), the Diventa giornalista competition run by Focus Junior magazine is designed to introduce children and teenagers to the world of journalism in a fun and innovative yet accurate and exhaustive way.
 The project offers teachers a simple free handbook that guides pupils through the creation of their own school newspaper, with the help of digital instruments.
-Using the journalist kit, the children have the chance to explore their interests and critical skills when writing, supported, at all stages, by the guidelines provided.
+Using the journalist kit, the kids have the chance to explore their interests and develop critical writing skills, supported, at all stages, by the guidelines provided.
 Once they have finished, all the little reporters then need to do is send the digital format to the magazine’s email address.